tobiassjosten/tobiassjosten.github.io/_posts/2013-06-15-automatic-mysql-backups.md

 ---
 Quick notes how to *automate rolling MySQL backups* for production databases.
 I keep having to look this up but now I hope I can just copy and paste it for future projects.

-First set up the credentials in a file with secure permissions.
+First set up the credentials in a file with secure permissions; `/var/mysql.cfn`.

     [client]
     user="myuser"